Electroless nickel immersion gold

 sulfites with an example being Na_{3}Au(SO_{3})_{2} or potassium gold cyanide (KAu(CN)_{2}), with a complexing agent and a stabilizer.
 The bath needs to be replaced after a certain number of uses and the composition of the gold bath may be patented.
-Some of the nickel is oxidized to Ni(2+) while the gold is reduced to metallic state.
-A variant of this process adds a thin layer of electroless palladium over the nickel, a process known by the acronym ENEPIG.
+Some of the nickel is oxidized to Ni(2+) while the gold is reduced to its elemental state.
+(A variant of this process adds a thin layer of electroless palladium over the nickel, its acronym being ENEPIG.)

 ENIG can be applied before or after the solder mask, also known as "overall" or "selective chemical Ni/Au," respectively.
 The latter type is more common and significantly cheaper as less gold is needed to cover only the solder pads.

 Advantages and disadvantages

 ENIG and ENEPIG are meant to replace the more conventional coatings of solder, such as hot air solder leveling (HASL/HAL).
 While more expensive and requiring more processing steps, they have several advantages, including excellent surface planarity (important for ball grid array component mounting), good oxidation resistance, preventing 'copper migration', and suitability for movable contacts such as membrane switches and plug-in connectors.

 Early ENIG processes had poor adhesion to copper and lower solderability than HASL.
 In addition, a non-conductive layer containing nickel and phosphorus, known as "black pad", could form over the coating due to sulfur-containing compounds from the solder mask leaching into the plating bath.